-Springtime Roof Inspections Are Essential
+Spring Roof Inspections Are Essential

 Routine roof inspections can help catch any of these problems before they become costly disasters for you and your business.
 What exactly is involved in a United Materials commercial roof inspection?
-United’s trained roofing technician will inspect your roof’s general condition and look for any apparent physical damage.
+United’s trained roofing technician will inspect your roof’s condition and look for any apparent physical damage.
 Any debris should also be removed, and drainage devices should be checked to ensure they’re in proper working order.
-Remember: just because no water is coming into your building doesn’t mean your roof is in good shape.
+Remember: just because no water enters your building doesn’t mean your roof is in good shape.

 United Materials provides businesses extra peace of mind with the RoofGuard® maintenance program to assist our customers in keeping their roofs in optimum condition.
 For over 99 years, United Materials has been committed to delivering exceptional quality work and world-class customer service.
 Let us inspect your roof and help you continue to protect all your business assets.